Issue #77 (September 2017) is now available for download from the BoardGameGeek store:

 Here is a peek at the brilliant cover designed by Timothy Weaver and featuring the outstanding artwork from The Colonists:

 So, what is included in this issue?
-The following is just a brief overview of the nearly two dozen reviews, the Top 5 of 2016 lists, and some truly amazing articles.
+The following is just a brief overview of the 20+ reviews and some truly amazing articles.

-In addition to all of these reviews, there are nearly a dozen other articles, including:
+In addition to all of these reviews and numerous convention reports, there are numerous other articles, including:

 The COIN Series: Simmy Peerutin is a huge fan of GMT’s COIN series.
 Here he takes an in-depth look at the series and closely examines several of the games.